darrylabbate/dotfiles/README.md

 ### Window Management

 chunkwm and skhd are configured via `.chunkwmrc` and `.skhdrc` respectively.
 Both are located in the `/macos` folder and symlinked to the home directory with `stow macos`.

+## License

+Source code is licensed under the [MIT License](https://github.com/rootbeersoup/dotfiles/blob/master/LICENSE).

+All documentation and images are licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).